IgniteUI/igniteui-documentation/topics/02_Controls/igPivotGrid/~igPivotGrid.md

 - [Known Issues and Limitations (igPivotGrid)](igPivotGrid-Known-Issues-and-Limitations.html): This topic provides information about the known issues and limitations of the `igPivotGrid` control.

-- [jQuery and ASP.NET MVC Helper API Links (igPivotGrid)](igPivotGrid-API-Links.html): This topic lists links to the API documentation about the `igPivotGrid` control and its ASP.NET MVC Helper.
+- [jQuery and MVC API Links (igPivotGrid)](igPivotGrid-API-Links.html): This topic lists links to the API documentation about the `igPivotGrid` control and its ASP.NET MVC Helper.